 - In Oregon, employers are prohibited from using expunged juvenile records as the basis for hiring or discharge decisions.

 Blanket hiring restrictions based on criminal convictions should generally be avoided, and multistate employers may want to include a statement in their job application indicating that convictions will not necessarily preclude employment.
-The continued focus on this issue by the federal Equal Employment Opportunity Commission (EEOC) also suggests that employers proceed carefully and seek legal counsel before implementing a criminal record screening policy.
-See EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII; Questions and Answers About the EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records and EEOC's Response to Letter from State Attorneys General on Use of Criminal Background Checks in Employment.
+The continued focus on this issue by the federal Equal Employment Opportunity Commission (EEOC) also suggests that employers should proceed carefully and seek legal counsel before implementing a criminal record screening policy.
+See EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII; Questions and Answers About the EEOC's Enforcement Guidance on the Consideration of Arrest and Conviction Records; EEOC's Response to Letter from State Attorneys General on Use of Criminal Background Checks in Employment.

 During the hiring process, employers may also choose to conduct credit history checks depending upon the jurisdiction.
 Some states do not allow employers to base employment-related decisions on credit reports.
 Others states do allow employers to consider credit reports but set certain parameters.
 Ultimately, several states regulate the use of credit-related information for employment purposes.
 See Credit Checks: State Limitations - Chart.
 Since this has been an area of heightened activity in recent years, multistate employers should be careful to monitor state law developments to ensure that their consideration of an applicant's credit history does not violate state law.

-Employers that use credit reports for employment purposes in these states should review and, if appropriate, modify their policies for compliance.
+Employers that use credit reports for employment purposes should review and, if appropriate, modify their policies for compliance.
 A uniform policy across all states is particularly difficult in this area because the state laws vary materially in their details.
 All employers should continue to stay informed on additional developments in this area.
 See Determine When to Run a Credit Check for Employment Purposes.

-Maryland's Job Fairness Act prevents most employers from using credit reports as a basis for determining the following:
+Maryland's Job Fairness Act prevents most employers from using credit reports as a basis for the following:

-- Rate of pay;
+- Determining rate of pay;

-- Whether to hire an applicant;
+- Determining whether to hire an applicant;

-- Whether to terminate an employee; or
+- Determining whether to terminate an employee; or

-- For establishing other conditions of employment.
+- Establishing other conditions of employment.

-California law limits when private and public sector employers, with the exception of financial institutions, lawfully can use consumer credit reports for employment purposes (e.g., hiring, promotion, reassignment, retention).
+California law limits when private and public sector employers, with the exception of financial institutions, may lawfully use consumer credit reports for employment purposes (e.g., hiring, promotion, reassignment, retention).
 Specifically, employers may use credit reports only if the individual is applying for or works in the following positions: